 1993 - The Arnold Gumowitz Apartment Interior Design, aka Long Beach Towers, 10 West Broadway, Long Beach NY.
 Building designed by Samuel and David Paul.

-1996 - The Subba and Urmila Bhatt Renovation, 75 Plymouth Road
+1996 - The Subba and Urmila Bhatt Renovation, 75 Plymouth Road, Plandome NY.
+Status unknown.

-1996 - The Venkateshwar and Rathi Raja Renovation, 48 Mallard, Manhasset NY.
+1996 - The Venkateshwar and Rathi Raja Renovation, 48 Mallard Road, Manhasset NY.

-2015 - The Scott and Nancy Adams House, 5656 Leidenfrost Adams Road, Hector NY.
+2015 - The Scott and Nancy Adams House, 5665 Adams Leidenfrost Road, Hector NY.
 Similar to the 1965 Suplina House.
 Nancy Adams is Geller's granddaughter.

 Sources include: Jake Gorst; Beach Houses: Andrew Geller; Andrew Geller: Deconstructed; Leisurama Now: The Beach House for Everyone, by Paul Sahre; Weekend Utopia by Alistair Gordon.